Vaastav-Technologies/py-gitbolt/README.md

 # 🚀 Gitbolt

-**Fast and type-safe Git command execution in Python using subprocess.**
+**Fast, flexible and type-safe Git command execution in Python using subprocess.**

 ---